-- Radial Basis Function (RBF) networks use Radial Basis Functions as their activation function. - An RBF network is a feed-forward 3 layer network: - input layer, $\vec{c}$ in our case - a hidden layer, where each node $\phi_i$ is a separate RBF - an output layer, which is a weighted sum of the hidden layers.
+- Radial Basis Function (RBF) networks use Radial Basis Functions in the nodes of the hidden layer. - An RBF network is a feed-forward 3 layer network: - input layer, \vec{c} in our case - a hidden layer, where each node g_i is a separate RBF - an output layer, which is a weighted sum of the hidden layers.